akashravichandran/akashravichandran/README.md

 ### My name is Akash Ravichandran!

-- 🔭 I’m currently working at Junior Data Scientist.
+- 🔭 I’m currently working as a Junior Data Scientist.
 - 🌱 I’m interested in the areas of Robotics and AI.
 - 👯 Always curious to talk about photography and programming.
 - ⚡ Other Links: [Twitter](https://twitter.com/ak_ravichandran), [Instagram](https://www.instagram.com/akash_ravichandran/)